supernuts/hak5/README.md

-# Payloads For Various Hacking Gadgets
+# Payloads For Hak5 Gadgets

 This repository contains payloads for various hacking gadgets, intended for educational and ethical purposes like learning about security vulnerabilities and penetration testing.